 Inspect Coolant Hoses

 Inspect the coolant hoses to see if they are secured properly.
-Even minor cracks on the tubing could cause loss of coolant.
+Even minor cracks or building high oil pressure on the tubing could cause loss of coolant.
 If Coolant level was not Low then move onto the next thing.

 Radiator Fan Fuse

 If coolant level was fine, next thing you need to check is if the radiator fan is working fine.

 How to troubleshoot it?
 Whenever an electrical unit fails on a car, the first thing you should check is the fuse box.
 Every car manual has a fuse box chart.
 Refer it to find the fuse associated with the radiator fan, pull it out and inspect to see if that’s not blown.